pedrogustavo/boilerplate/README.md

 # Boilerplate
-> Boilerplate front-end for development using HTML, SASS, Bootstrap and Gulp
+> Boilerplate front-end for development using HTML, Stylus and Gulp

-This boilerplate was inspired by [FastShell](https://hosseinkarami.com/fastshell/).

 This boilerplate was created with the aim of speeding up the development of HTML projects.
 Just clone the repository and install its dependencies using `npm i`.

 **Tools used:**
 - Gulp
-- Sass
-- Bootstrap
+- Stylus

 ## Tasks
 Here are the list of available gulp tasks:

-Default
+Default (For run all tasks)
 ```
 gulp
 ```